-The school provides family engagement activities throughout the school year where families learn researched-based strategies that support learning in the home.
-The district also offers a parent forum where parents have direct input with various programs in our schools.
+The school provides various family engagement activities throughout the school year where families come to learn researched-based strategies that support learning in the home.
+Academic supports are offered to support reading at home and tools to assist with math skills.